openSVM/agave/docs/src/proposals/embedding-move.md

 ---
-title: Embedding the Move Language
+titwe: embedding the move wanguage
 ---

-### This document is outdated and a new approach to support 'move' is in the works.
+### this d-document is o-outdated and a new a-appwoach to suppowt 'move' i-is i-in the wowks.
+XD

-## Problem
+## p-pwobwem

-Solana enables developers to write on-chain programs in general purpose programming languages such as C or Rust, but those programs contain Solana-specific mechanisms.
-For example, there isn't another chain that asks developers to create a Rust module with a `process_instruction(KeyedAccounts)` function.
-Whenever practical, Solana should offer application developers more portable options.
+sowana e-enabwes devewopews t-to wwite on-chain pwogwams in genewaw puwpose pwogwamming wanguages such as c-c ow wust, 🥺 but those pwogwams contain sowana-specific m-mechanisms. òωó fow exampwe, (ˆ ﻌ ˆ)♡ t-thewe isn't anothew chain that asks devewopews to cweate a wust m-moduwe with a `process_instruction(KeyedAccounts)` function. w-whenevew p-pwacticaw, -.- sowana shouwd offew appwication devewopews mowe powtabwe options. :3

-Until just recently, no popular blockchain offered a language that could expose the value of Solana's massively parallel [runtime](../validator/runtime.md).
-Solidity contracts, for example, do not separate references to shared data from contract code, and therefore need to be executed serially to ensure deterministic behavior.
-In practice we see that the most aggressively optimized EVM-based blockchains all seem to peak out around 1,200 TPS - a small fraction of what Solana can do.
-The Libra project, on the other hand, designed an on-chain programming language called Move that is more suitable for parallel execution.
-Like Solana's runtime, Move programs depend on accounts for all shared state.
+untiw j-just wecentwy, ʘwʘ nyo popuwaw bwockchain offewed a wanguage that couwd expose t-the vawue of sowana's massivewy p-pawawwew [runtime](../validator/runtime.md). 🥺 s-sowidity c-contwacts, >_< fow e-exampwe, ʘwʘ do nyot sepawate wefewences to shawed d-data fwom contwact code, (˘ω˘) and thewefowe nyeed to b-be exekawaii~d sewiawwy to ensuwe detewministic behaviow. (✿oωo) in pwactice we see that the most aggwessivewy o-optimized evm-based bwockchains a-aww seem t-to peak out awound 1,200 t-tps - a smow fwaction of nyani sowana can do. (///ˬ///✿) the wibwa p-pwoject, rawr x3 on the o-othew hand, -.- designed an on-chain p-pwogwamming wanguage c-cawwed move that is mowe s-suitabwe fow pawawwew execution. w-wike sowana's wuntime, ^^ move pwogwams depend on a-accounts fow aww shawed state. (⑅˘꒳˘)

-The biggest design difference between Solana's runtime and Libra's Move VM is how they manage safe invocations between modules.
-Solana took an operating systems approach and Libra took the domain-specific language approach.
-In the runtime, a module must trap back into the runtime to ensure the caller's module did not write to data owned by the callee.
-Likewise, when the callee completes, it must again trap back to the runtime to ensure the callee did not write to data owned by the caller.
-Move, on the other hand, includes an advanced type system that allows these checks to be run by its bytecode verifier.
-Because Move bytecode can be verified, the cost of verification is paid just once, at the time the module is loaded on-chain.
-In the runtime, the cost is paid each time a transaction crosses between modules.
-The difference is similar in spirit to the difference between a dynamically-typed language like Python versus a statically-typed language like Java.
-Solana's runtime allows applications to be written in general purpose programming languages, but that comes with the cost of runtime checks when jumping between programs.
+t-the biggest design diffewence between s-sowana's w-wuntime and wibwa's move vm is how they manage safe invocations between moduwes. nyaa~~ sowana took an opewating systems a-appwoach and wibwa t-took the domain-specific wanguage a-appwoach. /(^•ω•^) i-in the wuntime, (U ﹏ U) a-a moduwe must twap back into the wuntime to ensuwe the cawwew's m-moduwe did nyot wwite to data owned by the cawwee. 😳😳😳 wikewise, >w< when the cawwee compwetes, XD i-it must again twap back t-to the wuntime t-to ensuwe the cawwee d-did nyot wwite to data owned b-by the cawwew. o.O m-move, mya on the othew h-hand, 🥺 incwudes a-an advanced type system that awwows these checks t-to be wun by i-its bytecode vewifiew. b-because m-move bytecode can b-be vewified, ^^;; the cost of vewification is paid just once, :3 at the t-time the moduwe is woaded on-chain.
+(U ﹏ U) in the wuntime, OwO the cost is paid each time a twansaction cwosses b-between moduwes. 😳😳😳 the diffewence is simiwaw in spiwit to the d-diffewence between a-a dynamicawwy-typed w-wanguage wike python vewsus a-a staticawwy-typed wanguage w-wike java. (ˆ ﻌ ˆ)♡ sowana's w-wuntime awwows appwications to be wwitten in genewaw puwpose pwogwamming wanguages, XD but that c-comes with the cost of wuntime c-checks when jumping between pwogwams. (ˆ ﻌ ˆ)♡

-This proposal attempts to define a way to embed the Move VM such that:
+t-this pwoposaw a-attempts to define a way to embed the move v-vm such that:

-- cross-module invocations within Move do not require the runtime's
+- c-cwoss-moduwe invocations within m-move do nyot w-wequiwe the wuntime's

-  cross-program runtime checks
+  cwoss-pwogwam wuntime checks

-- Move programs can leverage functionality in other Solana programs and vice
+- move pwogwams can wevewage f-functionawity i-in othew sowana p-pwogwams and vice

-  versa
+  vewsa

-- Solana's runtime parallelism is exposed to batches of Move and non-Move
+- s-sowana's wuntime p-pawawwewism is exposed to batches o-of move and nyon-move

-  transactions
+  twansactions

-## Proposed Solution
+## pwoposed sowution

-### Move VM as a Solana loader
+### move vm as a s-sowana woadew

-The Move VM shall be embedded as a Solana loader under the identifier `MOVE_PROGRAM_ID`, so that Move modules can be marked as `executable` with the VM as its `owner`.
-This will allow modules to load module dependencies, as well as allow for parallel execution of Move scripts.
+t-the move vm shaww be embedded as a sowana woadew u-undew the identifiew `MOVE_PROGRAM_ID`, ( ͡o ω ͡o ) s-so that move moduwes can be mawked as `executable` with t-the vm as its `owner`. rawr x3 this wiww awwow moduwes to woad moduwe dependencies, nyaa~~ a-as weww as awwow fow pawawwew execution of move s-scwipts. >_<

-All data accounts owned by Move modules must set their owners to the loader, `MOVE_PROGRAM_ID`.
-Since Move modules encapsulate their account data in the same way Solana programs encapsulate theirs, the Move module owner should be embedded in the account data.
-The runtime will grant write access to the Move VM, and Move grants access to the module accounts.
+aww d-data accounts owned by move moduwes must set theiw ownews to the w-woadew, ^^;; `MOVE_PROGRAM_ID`. (ˆ ﻌ ˆ)♡ s-since move moduwes encapsuwate theiw account data in the s-same way sowana pwogwams encapsuwate t-theiws, ^^;; the move moduwe ownew shouwd be embedded in the a-account data. (⑅˘꒳˘) the wuntime wiww gwant w-wwite access t-to the move vm, rawr x3 and move gwants a-access to the moduwe accounts. (///ˬ///✿)

-### Interacting with Solana programs
+### i-intewacting w-with sowana pwogwams

-To invoke instructions in non-Move programs, Solana would need to extend the Move VM with a `process_instruction()` system call.
-It would work the same as `process_instruction()` Rust SBF programs.
+t-to invoke instwuctions in n-nyon-move pwogwams, 🥺 s-sowana wouwd nyeed to extend the move vm with a-a `process_instruction()` s-system caww. >_< i-it wouwd wowk the same as `process_instruction()` wust s-sbf pwogwams.
+UwU